 Paddling around in a kayak is an exciting way to explore remote beaches and view the dramatic coastlines from a new perspective.
 The southern shore of Crete has some of the best opportunities for kayaking, with plenty of coves filled with hidden beaches and villages only accessible by paddling or hiking.

-Milos, another Cycladic island, is a popular destination for kayaking, with huge arches, aesthetic coastlines and caves you can paddle into.
+You can kayak to Loutro, a small, remote fishing village that’s inaccessible by car.
+Or head to Milos, another Cycladic island popular for kayaking, with huge arches, aesthetic coastlines and caves you can paddle into.
 Sarakiniko Beach, on the north shore of the island, is an excellent place to paddle around, with smooth, undulating volcanic rock that looks like a lunar landscape.
 Be sure to bring snorkeling gear with you, so you can hop out and explore the caverns and clear waters below.

 4. Rock Climbing